Spanish Food: 10 Dishes to Try in Spain

 Some people love Spanish food, while others hate it.
-However, to form your opinion it is necessary to go there and try it.
-If you like to try different foods when you travel, there are a couple of dishes and snacks that you should eat in Spain.
-Here is a list of the top ten foods to eat in Spain!
+To form your own opinion, it is necessary to go there and try it.
+If you like to try different foods when you travel, there are a couple of dishes and snacks that you should eat in Spain to get the proper experience.

 Paella